 Here is an earlier issue of the #353 card, perhaps the first issue.
 As can be seen on the reverse, the card dates to August of 1869.

 Kilburn stereoview #355, “Lake Winnipiseogee”, probably taken at the same time as #351 and #353 above, shows a stone wall, a field, and a sliver of the Lake.
 The photo was taken from the farm that 10 years later became the grounds of the Winnecoete hotel, and a hundred years later, the Village at Winnipesaukee condiminium development.
 It shows, just beyond the farm houses, a tree-covered hill steeply sloping into Weirs Bay.
 This was Tower Hill in 1869, just prior to when real development of Weirs Beach began.

 A somewhat similar view, taken about 40 years later, shows Lawrence Manor in the foreground, and the Mount Washington steamer in Weirs Bay.

-Here’s a postcard with a similar view to the above.
+Here are two postcards with a similar view to the above.
 Note the rare view of the New Hotel Weirs from the rear.
 Nearly all other views of the Hotel show its front side.
-Also note Governors Island in the background of the postcard.
-Currently the island is heavily forested (between the many expansive private homes), but at the time of this postcard, nearly the entire island was field and farm.
+Also note Governors Island in the background of the postcards.
+Currently the island is heavily forested (between the many expansive private homes), but at the time of these postcards, nearly the entire island was field and farm.